 RECOLOGY CLEANSCAPES provides garbage, recycling, and food & yard waste collection services to Maple Valley households, multi-family establishments and commercial businesses throughout most of Maple Valley.
-Recology CleanScapes collection began September 1, 2014.REPUBLIC SERVICES remains the service provider in the 2009 annexed areas of Maple Woods/Maple Ridge Highlands and the 2013 annexed area of Summit Place.
+Recology CleanScapes collection began September 1, 2014.REPUBLIC SERVICES remains the service provider in the 2013 annexed area of Summit Place, and the 2017 annexed areas of Rainier Ridge and the Deyerin Lot.

 Residential: 206-682-9735 (toll free 1-800-221-4508)